 Soakage (with storage) is expected to be utilised where soakage results are >150mm/hr as determined using the Building Code E1 Method.
 Soakage is allowed in soils with lower soakage, however specific engineering design is required for soils with low permeability rates.

+Specific design for residential retention applications in Hamilton is given in Hamilton City Council’s 3 Waters practice notes

 Specific matters to be considered in soakage system design include: